QuantumWarp/tabletop-assistant/documentation/tasks.md

 ### Functional

-- Display type should be disabled on edit
 - Display default should be dynamic
-- Allow multiple displays of the same type, will need optional display naming

 - Saving icon when doing debounced saving
 - Layout ordering
 - Initial value is not saved as a number